-- Park the unit on a flat level surface.
-Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - Keep the unit in an area away from where children may come into contact with it.
-If there's any chance of unauthorized use, remove the spark plug(s) and put in a safe place.
-Be sure the spark plug openings are protected from foreign objects with a suitable cover. - If the unit can't be stored on a reasonably level surface, chock the wheels. - Clean all grass and dirt from the mower.
+• Keep the unit in an area away from where children may come into contact with it.
+If there's any chance of unauthorized use, remove the spark plug (s) and put in a safe place.
+Be sure the spark plug opening is protected from foreign objects with a suitable cover.

+- If the unit can't be stored on a reasonable level surface, chock the wheels. - Clean all grass and dirt from the mower.